sumguytho/Enigma/README.md

 jd-gui shows method code for the original jar but not for the exported one this might be it, no idea what do about it, next step is to note differences in how java loads this class for original vs. exported jar or to diff output against original content and substitute differing classes back in until something changes

+I guess I can just make deobfuscator a separate thing and begin the mapping / unmapping tests and fix stuff I encounter in the process because the way it is right now seems like a lot more than I can handle at the time.
+I want to proceed with the stuff I actually wanna do, dammit.

+I think I might have introduced a situation when a valid stack map frame has been read but won't be visited because the stackMapFrameOffset is set to 0 while the frames are only visited when stackMapFrameOffset is non-zero.
+I need to return the end offset of table to visit the last frame, not zero.
+Actually, it seems I only return 0 when there are no frames left, I don't think think I've omitted anything up until now.

+Class com/google/common/collect/ImmutableMapEntrySet method layout$41e78d7e can't be exported: there is a null in place of a stack frame.
+This method has multiple frames at fixed offset, I try to merge them and it seems I screw it up.
+Needs more attention.

+Class com/threerings/config/util/DependencyGatherer method a(Object, Type, Set): void has 27 stack map frames with one frame with offsetDelta=0.
+The frame in question is 4th frame from the end.

 ## What was done so far